Need a prospectus? Order one here.

 - Emotion regulation and mental toughness

-Much of our research in this area also focuses on intervention and prevention efforts, including an active project aimed at addressing cyberbullying among children and adolescents (Dr. Popovac), work with local sports teams assessing the links between sport performance and well-being (Dr. Kemp and Dr. Martin) as well as strategies to reduce outgroup bias and prejudice (Dr. Cross).
+Much of our research in this area also focuses on intervention and prevention efforts, including an active project aimed at addressing cyberbullying among children and adolescents (Dr. Popovac), work with local sports teams assessing the links between sport performance and well-being (Dr. Martin) as well as strategies to reduce outgroup bias and prejudice (Dr. Cross).
 We currently collaborate with a number of universities in the UK and abroad as well as local sports teams, schools and organisations.

 For more information visit our staff pages